 Didactic Training

-Interns in the Child Clinical Psychology specialty track (CT) attend all intern seminars, supervision seminars, didactic presentations and lectures that are part of the general intern track.
+Interns in the Child Clinical Psychology specialty track (CT) attend all intern seminars, supervision seminars, didactic presentations and lectures that are part of the psychology internship.
 Additionally, Child Clinical Psychology track interns attend:

 - A monthly interprofessional child case consultation meeting.
 Interns discuss child cases that present with challenging ethical, assessment, consultation and treatment considerations.